 4 Wing Cold Lake

 The busiest fighter base in Canada, 4 Wing provides general purpose, multi-role, combat-capable forces in support of domestic and international roles of Canada’s air force.
 Home of fighter pilot training for the Canadian Forces, 4 Wing attracts top gun crews from all over the world to its annual air combat exercise, Maple Flag.
-It is also home to the Primrose Lake Air Weapons Range, used to test the U.S. cruise missile in the 1980s.
+It also oversees the Primrose Lake Air Weapons Range, used to test the U.S. cruise missile in the 1980s.

 * 410 Tactical Fighter Operational Training Squadron